Campervan relocations: What to expect and are they worthwhile?

 What are vehicle relocations?

-Rental vehicle companies allocate vehicles to locations around the country based on (projected) demand.
+Rental vehicle companies allocate vehicles to locations nationwide based on (projected) demand.
 Seasonal changes in demand and one-way rentals may lead to some locations not having sufficient stock to satisfy demand while others have more vehicles than they need.

-A relocation occurs when the renter drives a vehicle (on behalf of the rental vehicle company) from a location that has too many vehicles to a location that needs the vehicle.
+A relocation occurs when the renter drives a vehicle (on behalf of the rental vehicle company) from a location with too many cars to an area needing the vehicle.
 This is more cost-effective for rental vehicle companies than transporting surplus vehicles from A to B on the back of a truck.

 How are vehicle relocations different from standard vehicle rentals?